Arkan-Khan/subscription-assignment/README.md

    - Cannot cancel already CANCELLED subscription
    - Cannot cancel EXPIRED subscription
    - Access continues until original end date

-3. **Reactivation**
-   - Cannot reactivate if user has an ACTIVE subscription
-   - Only CANCELLED or EXPIRED subscriptions can be reactivated
-   - New plan must be active
-   - No email notification sent

 ### Plan Management